-Buy here pay here disadvantages:
+Buy here pay here Cons:

 - Exploitative tendencies (Beware of car lots) – Lenders can set expensive late payment fines.

-Three Mistakes To Avoid With Buy Here Pay Here Dealers
+Buy Here Pay Here FAQ’s

-- What is a buy here, pay here dealer service?
+What is a buy here, pay here dealer service?

 This can also be referred to as “BHPH” or in-house car loans.
 So, what is it?
 It’s where a friendly dealer agrees to sell you the rights to a car in their inventory on terms without involving a third-party lender.
 You won’t have to get welcome from any bank or lender.
 In fact, a BHPH dealership doesn’t check credit scores.

-- How do buy here, pay here car lots work?
+How do buy here, pay here car lots work?

 Each dealership has a list of requirements to finance shoppers.
 When a customer fulfills these conditions, the dealer shows different inventory and car prices available to the buyer then hands over the keys once an agreement has been made.
 Your title remains with your car during the repayment period.

-- How much interest will I pay with my poor credit?
+How much interest will I pay with my poor credit?

 Depending upon the state’s maximum allowed interest rate, a buyer can rack up over 30% interest for a BHPH finance offer.
 However, the national average for most BHPH dealerships is about 20% APR.

-- Does the lemon law apply to these poor credit dealers?
+Does the lemon law apply to these poor credit dealers?